eclipse-ibeji/ibeji/README.md

 - [Streaming Sample](docs/samples/streaming/README.md) - demonstrates the use of streaming
 - [Digital Twin Graph Sample](docs/samples/digital_twin_graph/README.md) - demonstrates the use of the Digital Twin Graph Service

-The samples' onfiguration files will be loaded from the current working directory by default, but an `IBEJI_HOME` environment variable can be used to change the base configuration directory to a different one:
+The samples' configuration files will be loaded from the current working directory by default, but an `IBEJI_HOME` environment variable can be used to change the base configuration directory to a different one:

 ```shell